 In August 2007, EMA and FDA established monthly teleconferences between regulators called the Pediatric Cluster to discuss product-specific pediatric development and topics related to product classes under the terms of Confidentiality Agreement.
 The objective of these exchanges are to enhance the science of pediatric trials and to avoid exposing children to unnecessary trials.
 This collaboration provides a robust ethical and scientific framework for pediatric studies.
 The teleconferences are held monthly but there may be additional meetings to accomodate timelines.

 Japan's PMDA joined these teleconferences in November 2009 and Health Canada in September 2010 as observers.
 They are now active participants in these monthly exchanges.
 Australia's Therapeutic Goods Administration joined the teleconferences in January 2014.

 The monthly discussions include ethical, safety, and pediatric study feasibility issues as well as protocol discussions.
 The type of information exchanged includes: Pediatric Investigation Plans (PIPs); Written Requests; Pediatric Committee (PDCO) discussions; waivers and deferrals; choice of comparator and efficacy endpoints; status of ongoing pediatric studies; results of pediatric studies; safety concerns, including clinical holds; and plans for long-term safety monitoring.

-FDA and EMA exchanged information on a total of 306 products and held 60 discussions on general topics (not product specific) from August 2007 through April 2013.
+From August 2007 through June 2016, FDA and EMA exchanged information on a total of 413 products and held 132 discussions on general topics (not product specific).

 - The Globalization of Pediatric Clinical Trials.
 Pediatrics 2012